MohamedAmrMahdy/BlueBot/README.md

 - [X] Add Colors System ( change name's color by giving a specific role to sender )
 - [X] Add AntiAds System ( detect discord invites and delete them )
 - [X] Add Logs System ( Sends a message to a channel when someone join or leave the server / got banned)
-- [ ] Add Youtube Search System ( return N top results from a search query )
+- [X] Add Youtube Search Command ( return top results from a search query )
-- [ ] Add SoundCloud Search System ( return N top results from a search query )
+- [X] Add SoundCloud Search Command ( return top results from a search query )
-- [ ] Add Spotify Search System ( return N top results from a search query )
 - [ ] Add lyrics Command
 - [ ] Add Music Player System ( Queue of songs to play on voice channels ) *play [search string / URL] ( Use Youtube Search System to choose from and then play the song )